Carol Ann Lee shares what it was like to talk to Jeremy Bamber

 Before writing her latest book, The Murders at White House Farm, Carol Ann Lee spent three years corresponding with the Jeremy Bamber.
 The man convicted for killing his entire family...

 On 7 august 1985, Nevill and June Bamber, their daughter Sheila and her two young sons Nicholas and Daniel were discovered shot to death at white house farm in Essex. all the windows and doors of the farmhouse were secure, and the Bambers' son, 24-year-old Jeremy, had alerted police after apparently receiving a phone call from his father, who told him Sheila had 'gone berserk' with the gun. it seemed a straightforward case of murder-suicide, but a dramatic turn of events was to disprove the police's theory and Jeremy Bamber was convicted of killing his entire family . . .

 Before writing her latest book, The Murders at White House Farm, carol ann lee spent three years corresponding with the Jeremy.

 His letters arrive almost every week.
 The envelopes vary in size and thickness, but the handwriting, always in slanting capital letters, is unmistakable.
 Opening each envelope reveals his name and prison number where he has written it under the flap: 'Jeremy Bamber, A5352AC.'

 But gradually, his letters tail off.
 There are problems in prison for him and a planned visit doesn't happen.
-In the end, he states baldly that he can "no longer write meaningful letters" about his case.
-After that, there is nothing, and then I hear that he has been moved to Wakefield Prison after many years at Full Sutton, which is scarcely a five minute drive from my home.
-Distant in place and person, he now has to confront the milestone of thirty years in captivity, and thirty years since his family were murdered.
+In the end, he states baldly that he can 'no longer write meaningful letters' about his case.
+After that, there is nothing, and then I hear that he has been moved to Wakefield prison after many years at Full Sutton, which is scarcely a five-minute drive from my home.
+Distant in place and person, he now has to confront the milestone of thirty years in captivity, and thirty years since his family was murdered.

 By him?
 That's for readers to decide.